microprediction/precise/README.md

 ---

 # Usage
-See the [docs](https://microprediction.github.io/precise/), but briefly:
+See the [docs](https://microprediction.github.io/precise/) but briefly ...

 ### Covariance estimation
 Here y is a vector: